-We’ve been privately working on this website for quite a few weeks now, but we officially went “public” with the site late in the afternoon on Tuesday.
+We’ve been privately working on this website for quite a while now, but we officially went “public” with the site late in the afternoon on Tuesday, October 2, 2012.
 Thanks to the awesome support of our friends and family, we’re thrilled to say that within 24 hours, we’d already received over 2,800 views from around the world.
 Woohoo!

 So, back to yesterday…

 At the end of the first day of www.TyrantFarms.com being fully public, we decided to go outside to relax, pick dinner, and check in on the “farm” (i.e. we did the same thing we do pretty much every night).